OctopusDeploy/docs/docs/installation/installing-tentacles/automating-tentacle-installation.md

 ## Desired State Configuration

 Tentacles can also be installed via [Desired State Configuration](https://msdn.microsoft.com/en-us/powershell/dsc/overview) (DSC).
-Using the module from the [OctopusDSC GitHub repository](https://github.com/OctopusDeploy/OctopusDSC), you can add, remove, start and stop Tentacles in either polling or listening mode.
+Using the module from theÂ [OctopusDSC GitHub repository](https://github.com/OctopusDeploy/OctopusDSC), you can add, remove, start and stop Tentacles in either polling or listening mode.

-The following PowerShell script will install a Tentacle listening on port `10933` against the Octopus server at `https://YOUR_OCTOPUS`, add it to the `Development` environment and assign the `web-server` and `app-server` roles:
+The following PowerShell script will install a Tentacle listening on port `10933`Â against the Octopus server at `https://YOUR_OCTOPUS`,Â add it to the `Development`Â environment and assign the `web-server`Â and `app-server`Â roles:

 **DSC Configuration**